Sarthak-Mohapatra/Classifying-Credit-Card-transactions-as-Fraudulant-or-Genuine-using-ML-Algorithms./README.md

 - Logistic Regression
 - K Nearest Neighbour

 I am currently building model using Decision Trees and Random Forest methods and checking the accuracy and effectiveness of models.
+Based on the various performance measures of each model, the final and best model will be selected.

 ## Status
 Project is: *in progress*